 As you can see in the above pictures, the colors (can’t speak about “bubble” since I didn’t buy one) are extremely light.
-It almost gives me a headache to try to focus on the color because they are nearly white.
 They almost look like an item made of two different fabrics that start out the same color, but wear differently over time.
 Then after a while, they are slightly off.

 As you can see here, the contrast to something white (white paper, the white Velcro, white inner etc.) is what makes the diaper not look totally white.

 I find the color names to be a bit confusing, but that’s true for all brands.
 I already had a hard time remembering which blue and green were which.
 I definitely agree that descriptive color names like chocolate, root beer, platinum, cherry, raspberry, watermelon and the like, are more appealing.
 However, it’s also very easy to imagine what color you’re getting based on the name.
 In fact, I would expect that root beer and chocolate may be slightly different colors!
 Noodle?
 Sweet?
 Bubble?
 What the heck!
 I had to check 3 times before I ordered to try to make sure I knew what I was getting.
 That was especially difficult since the website was barely working and most of the images weren’t appearing thanks to all the traffic.